U.S. government says hackers trying to exploit 'Heartbleed' bug

 Robin Seggelmann, a German programmer who volunteers as a developer on the OpenSSL team, said in a blog post published on Friday that he had written the faulty code responsible for the vulnerability while working on a research project at the University of Münster.

 "I failed to check that one particular variable, a unit of length, contained a realistic value.
-This is what caused the bug, called Heartbleed," said Seggelmann, now an employee with German telecommunications provider Deutsche Telekom AG.
+This is what caused the bug, called Heartbleed," said Seggelmann, now an employee with German telecommunications provider Deutsche Telekom AG (DTEGn.DE).

 He said the developer who reviewed the code failed to notice the bug, which enables attackers to steal data without leaving a trace.
 "It is impossible to say whether the vulnerability, which has since been identified and removed, has been exploited by intelligence services or other parties," he said.